jwinarske/rkboot/README.rst

 - Booting Linux from a boot medium. levinboot is currently agnostic about what medium it itself was loaded from (there might be optimization potential in adding medium-specific code to take over from mask ROM earlier – TODO: evaluate).

   - from SPI.
 This is described in _`Booting from SPI`
-  - from SD.
-This is described in _`Booting from SD`
-  - from eMMC.
-This is described in _`Booting from eMMC`
+  - from SD or eMMC.
+This is described in _`Booting from SD/eMMC`

 - providing entropy to the kernel (KASLR and RNG seeds) via the DTB